Skip to content

 Ready to book an appointment?
 Check out the nib First Choice Optical network to search for local optometrists.
 First Choice is our community of specially selected health providers who are committed to delivering quality care and value for money.

 At nib, we offer a range of Extras cover that include optical benefits.
-If you’re already an nib member, you can check your current policy using Member Services.
+If you’re already an nib member, you can check your current policy in your member account or the nib App.
 Alternatively, you can get a quote online in just minutes.

 Please note: The tips throughout this article serve as broad information and should not replace any advice you have been given by your medical practitioner.